 Reading and Math Intervention: Students at all grade levels are eligible for reading or math intervention.
-Students enrolled in reading or math intervention classes are eligible to take additional classes such as band and exploratory, but reading and math take precedence.
-Students will be enrolled every quarter in reading or math intervention if needed.
-The reading teacher/interventionist or math teacher/interventionist, principals, at-risk coordinator, and classroom teacher will determine if a student should be exited from reading intervention or math intervention.
+Students enrolled in reading or math intervention class are eligible to take additional classes such as band and exploratory, but reading and math takes precedence.
+Students will be enrolled on a quarterly basis in reading or math intervention if needed.
+The reading teacher/interventionist or math teacher/interventionist, principals, at-risk coordinator and classroom teacher will determine if a student should be exited from reading intervention or math intervention.